andyombogo/vaccination-coverage-analysis-usa/README.md

 ## Usage

-1. Run the main script:
+1. Run the Streamlit app:
     ```sh
-    python project.py
+    streamlit run app.py
     ```

-2. The script will perform the following tasks:
+2. The app will perform the following tasks:
     - Initialize a Spark session.
     - Load the vaccination coverage data from a CSV file.
     - Clean and preprocess the data.